kit-dsm/ware_pipes_cosy/README.rst

 Framework Overview
 ------------------

-The 3D4L framework consists of four main components:
+CASOP consists of four main components:

 🏭 **Data Layer and Domain Objects** (``ware_ops_algos``) To deal with heterogenous data sources, warehouse information is organized into domain objects: Layout, Articles, Orders, Resources, and Storage.